jxcore/jxcore/doc/api/process.markdown

       modules: '11',
       openssl: '1.0.1e' }

-Two of the fields (`v8` and `sm`) indicate version of built-in JavaScript engine.
-One of them is always 0.
+Three of the fields (`v8`, `ch` and `sm`) indicate version of built-in JavaScript engine.
+One of them is set to a version number, while the others are always 0.
 The above output applies to V8 build as it displays: v8: '3.14.5.8'.

 SpiderMonkey builds (`sm`) may look as follows: